A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 ### linkedlobby

 Once the Player finishes a Course, by default they are teleported to the default Lobby.
-This can be changed to the desired Lobby so the Player is teleported to a different Lobby once they complete the Course.
+This can be changed to the specified Lobby so the Player is teleported to that Lobby once they complete the Course.

 _By default, the Player will be teleported to the default lobby when they *leave* a Course, this can be changed in the config.yml by setting `OnLeave.TeleportToLinkedLobby` to `true`._

+_Note that the Player must still abide to the minimum ParkourLevel requirement for the Lobby to successfully join it._

 _Command: `/pa setcourse (course) linkedlobby (lobby)`_

 ### manualcheckpoints

-If you preferred an external way to set the Player's checkpoint position, you can enable manual checkpoints.
+When enabled, the Player's checkpoint position can be manually set whenever you want.
 This will allow the Player (and console) to use the "/pa manualcheckpoint" command, which sets the Player's current position to their Checkpoint.
+This can be used as an external way to set the Player's checkpoint position.

 _Command: `/pa setcourse (course) manualcheckpoints [true/false]`_

 ### maxdeaths

-You are able to limit the amount of deaths a Player can accumulate before they are kicked off the Course for extra challenge.
+You are able to limit the amount of deaths a Player can accumulate before they are kicked off the Course, for extra challenge.
 An example could be a quick challenging Course that allows the Player just 1 life to complete.

 _Command: `/pa setcourse (course) maxdeaths (amount)`_